 Thorvaldsen was influenced by the German dramatist Friedrich Schiller, who considered it typical for a cultured human being to neither destroy nor exploit nature but rather respect the freedom and welfare of other beings.

-Thorvaldsen was not only very familiar with the works of Schiller, he also produced an oversized statue for a memorial in Stuttgart.
+Thorvaldsen was not only very familiar with the works of Schiller, but he also produced an oversized statue for a memorial in Stuttgart.
 The original cast model is on display in the hall of honor of the museum.

 Thorvaldsen sculpted several birds and eagles, usually as minor additions to the main characters.
 The owl for Athena and peace doves are common while the Apostle John made for the Domkirke in Copenhagen is also accompanied by a fine eagle.
 A marble version may be seen near the front of the cathedral in Copenhagen while the plaster model is in the museum.
 The model of Ganymede and the Eagle is also in the museum — in the back corner of the upper floor.